A Career as an Eye Doctor

 Ophthalmology is the branch of medicine that deals with the anatomy, physiology and disease of the eye and visual system.
 The specialty of ophthalmology in Ireland includes two career structures – medical ophthalmology and surgical ophthalmology.

 Type of work

 Ophthalmology is a predominantly outpatient based specialty.
-Surgical ophthalmologists are based in the eye departments of large tertiary-referral hospital.
-Medical ophthalmologists can be based in both a hospital as well as a community clinic setting.
-In the out-patient department, patients who require follow-up of an on going ocular condition are seen.
-Such ocular conditions can be part of aging – cataract, glaucoma or macular degeneration – or may be part of an underlying systemic disease e.g. diabetes, hyperthyroidism, rheumatoid arthritis or multiple sclerosis.
-In the latter conditions, ophthalmologists work in close collaboration with other specialists including diabetologists, rheumatologists, neurologists, ENT and maxillo-facial surgeons as well as pediatricians and geneticists.
+Surgical ophthalmologists are based in the eye departments of large tertiary-referral hospitals.
+Medical ophthalmologists can be based in hospitals as well as community clinics.
+Patients who require follow-up for an going ocular condition are seen in the out-patients department.
+Ocular conditions can be associated with ageing – cataract, glaucoma or macular degeneration – or may be a symptom of an underlying systemic disease e.g. diabetes, hyperthyroidism, rheumatoid arthritis or multiple sclerosis.
+For systemic conditions, ophthalmologists work in close collaboration with other specialists including endocrinologists,, rheumatologists, neurologists, ENT and maxillo-facial surgeons as well as paediatricians and geneticists.

 Surgical ophthalmologists usually have two surgical sessions per week.
 Nearly all surgical ophthalmologists perform cataract surgery.
-Cataracts are the commonest cause of reversible blindness and cataract surgery is the commonest surgical procedure done in Ireland and indeed worldwide.
+Cataracts are the most common cause of reversible blindness and cataract surgery is the most frequent surgical procedure done in Ireland and indeed worldwide.
 It is usually performed under local anesthesia as a day case.
 Cataract extraction or phacoemulisfication surgery as it is now called, has undergone many technical advances in the last decade.
 It requires the surgeon to have both high technical skill and excellent hand eye co-ordination, which takes many years of training to acquire.